cermak-petr/actor-zillow-api-scraper/README.md

 ### Compute units consumption
 Keep in mind that it is much more efficient to run one longer scrape (at least one minute) than more shorter ones because of the startup time.

-The average consumption is about **0.6 Compute units per 2000 results** scraped.
+The average consumption is about **1 Compute unit per 2000 results** scraped.

 ### Extend output function